Gibbs dynamics for fractional nonlinear Schr\"odinger equations with weak dispersion: Introduction

 Theorem \ref{THM:main} shows that the FNLS \eqref{FNLS} is almost surely locally well-posed with the random initial data \eqref{GFF}.
 To extend the local solution globally, one may adapt Bourgain's invariant measure argument {\cite{BO94,BO96}}.
 See also \cite[Section 6]{DNY2} for a detailed argument in the random averaging operator setting.
 More precisely, we use the invariance of the fractional Gibbs measure under the finite-dimensional approximation of the FNLS flow to obtain a uniform control on the solutions and then apply a PDE approximation argument to extend the local solutions to \eqref{FNLS} obtained from Theorem \ref{THM:main} to global ones.
-The proof of Theorem \ref{THM:main}, using a random averaging operator approach, also implies the stability of the truncated solution map.
+The proof of Theorem \ref{THM:main}, using the theory of random averaging operators, also implies the stability of the truncated solution map.
 See \cite[Section 5]{DNY2}.
-As a consequence, we obtain the group property of the flow map and the invariance of the fractional Gibbs measure under the resulting global flow of the FNLS \eqref{FNLS}.
+As a consequence, we obtain the group property for the flow map and the invariance of the fractional Gibbs measure under the resulting global flow of the FNLS \eqref{FNLS}.

 \begin{theorem} Let $\alpha > 1$.
 Then, the defocusing renormalized FNLS \eqref{FNLS2} on $\mathbb{T}$ is globally well-posed almost surely with respect to the Gibbs measure $\rho$ in \eqref{Gibbs}.
 Moreover, the flow maps satisfy the usual group (flow) property and keep the Gibbs measure $d\rho$ invariant. \end{theorem}